Beasts of NL East: Braves beat Phils for 4th straight title - WHIZ News

+After all, the Braves floundered under .500 much of the season.
+They endured devastating injuries and grim legal issues.
+They had to essentially rebuild their outfield at the trade deadline.

+And yet there they were Thursday night, swigging champagne, puffing on cigars and celebrating an NL East championship.

-ATLANTA (AP) — Ian Anderson turned in another dominant pitching performance, Jorge Soler and Austin Riley homered, and the Atlanta Braves clinched their fourth straight NL East title by completing a sweep of the Philadelphia Phillies with a 5-3 victory Thursday night.
+Ian Anderson turned in another dominant pitching performance, Jorge Soler and Austin Riley homered to power the offense, and the Braves clinched their fourth straight division title by completing a sweep of the Philadelphia Phillies with a 5-3 victory.

+“We were just trying to hang in there and pull this thing off,” manager Brian Snitker said.
+“It’s unbelievable what these guys accomplished with everything we went through.”

-After an up-and-down season marred by injuries and legal issues but bolstered by a flurry of moves at the trade deadline, the Braves won their 21st division title since moving from Milwaukee to Atlanta in 1966.
+The Braves didn’t climb above .500 until Aug.
+6, yet they went on to capture their 21st division title — more than any other team — since moving from Milwaukee to Atlanta in 1966.

 They’ll face their former city in the playoffs when they open the best-of-five Division Series at the NL Central champion Brewers on Oct.
 8.